xinyix/Durbin-Watson-Statistic/README.md

 alternative hypothesis: true autocorrelation is greater than 0
 ```

-Since in the Durbin-Watson test, the null hypothesis is that there is no correlation among the disturbance, i.e., they are independent, and the alternative hypothesis is that disturbance are autocorrelated.A p-value near 0 means we can reject the null (and conclude disturbance are autocorelated).
+Since in the Durbin-Watson test, the null hypothesis is that there is no correlation among the disturbance, i.e., they are independent, and the alternative hypothesis is that disturbance are positively autocorrelated.
+A p-value near 0 means we can reject the null (and conclude disturbance are autocorrelated).
 This is consistent with our examples, where in the white noise example we obtain p-value much greater from 0, but in the second example p-value is basically 0.